Games & Quizzes

 /rəˈsēvd/

 widely accepted as authoritative or true.
-To allow someone to become a member (of a club).
+To welcome someone as a guest into your home.